From Josh Taekman, Founder of EBOOST –

 The FDA recognizes caffeine as generally safe.
 However, caffeine is a tricky thing to navigate as it is the world’s most widely consumed psychoactive drug.
 This is when it becomes important to pay attention to how much caffeine you are consuming in one day.
 Some pre-workouts alone can exceed the ‘generally safe’ maximum 500mg daily dosage recommendation consumption.
-To give you an idea a cup of coffee ranges from 80mg-125mg depending on which coffee beans they are using.
+To give you an idea, a cup of coffee ranges from 80mg-125mg depending on which coffee beans they are using.
 And I highly doubt most of us are just having one cup of coffee.
 Too much caffeine can lead to insomnia, putting your nervous system all out of whack, stomach aches, etc. Sticking with a pre-workout with under 200mg of caffeine is my recommended safe zone.
 Just be sure to keep track of the other sources of caffeine you are consuming in the day as well.

 Everything But The Kitchen Sink

-Remember, too much of anything isn’t good.
+Remember, too much of anything isn’t good, especially in pre-workouts.
 Although Yohimbe is shown in studies to help men with erectile dysfunction.
 Yohimbe dilates the blood vessels and can lower blood pressure.
 Yohimbe is also being seen a lot in high volumes in pre-workouts.
 A dose of Yohimbe that’s too big could drop your blood pressure, cause dizziness, facial flushing and nausea.
 Now you may be asking, well which dose is too high.
 The problem with Yohimbe is that it is really hard to gauge how much is in each supplement because it all depends on which part of the tree it is extracted from.
 (Yohimbe is found from the bark of a west African evergreen).
 However, the prescription form of yohimbine is strictly regulated by the FDA.
 It is approved only for the treatment of impotence and prescribed to men for 5.4 to 10 milligrams three times daily.